Dissipation production in a closed two-level quantum system as a test of the obversibility of the dynamics: Conclusion

 We anticipate that the methods described here are readily applicable to larger systems, such as two qubits, since the tools required to calculate dissipation production (namely pdfs of the system configuration and appropriate reversal and evolution operators) can be readily defined.
 Although we have illustrated our examples with the Bloch sphere, this is not an essential component.
 For a general complex system it is likely that the ESFT will be upheld under very special circumstances, but these will always include situations where the pdf describing the initial ensemble obeys time-reversal symmetry and the protocol of dynamics is time-symmetric about its midpoint, as envisaged by Evans \citep{evans1993probability}.

-We have seen that the failure of obversibility can be used as an indicator of irreversibility in a closed system, where mechanical reversibility is respected.
-Such a failure can also be used as an indicator of irreversibility in systems that are open to the environment through measurement and/or thermalisation.
+In summary we have confirmed that the failure of obversibility can be used as an indicator of irreversibility in a closed system, where mechanical reversibility is respected.
+Such a failure can also be used to characterise irreversibility in systems that are \emph{open} to the environment, by way of measurement and/or thermalisation.
 The dynamics of such systems are mechanically irreversible, and we would compute dissipation production merely by inserting appropriate transition probabilities into Eq. (\ref{eq:fulldisprod}).
 The relationship between reversibility and obversibility needs to be further developed, giving consideration to the role of initial conditions in generating subsequent time-asymmetry of the irreversibility measures.
 Exploring dissipation production and obversibility in open quantum situations is hence an avenue for further research.